 Steve Wozniak, a San Jose native, co-founded Apple Computer with Steve Jobs in 1976.
 Many of these facts are contained in Wozniak's autobiography iWoz and in Steve's public profiles.

-10 Things About Steve Wozniak
+10 Facts About Steve Wozniak

-Woz had a Ham Radio license in the 6th grade, and was influenced by his father who had a job in an electronics field, and who taught young Steve the basics of electronic components.
+- Woz had a Ham Radio license in the 6th grade and was influenced by his father who had a job in an electronics field, and who taught young Steve the basics of electronic components.

-In a 1995 interview Steve talks about being on probation for "computer abuse," for orchestrating a variety of pranks, a pastime shared by his future business partner, Steve Jobs.
-Together they built a the first digital "blue box" which allowed them to make [illegal] toll-free calls.
+- In a 1995 interview, Steve talks about being on probation for "computer abuse," for orchestrating a variety of pranks, a pastime shared by his future business partner, Steve Jobs.
+Together they built the first digital "blue box" which allowed them to make [illegal] toll-free calls.
 Steve Jobs tells the story of the blue box in this video from the Santa Clara Valley Historical Association.
 The last line Jobs utters in this video is "if we hadn't built blue boxes, there would have been no Apple."

 - Wozniak is a sworn member of the Freemasons.

-Steve Wozniak is a 1997 Fellow Awards Recipient at the Computer History Museum in Mountain View -- for his "invention of the first single-board microprocessor-based microcomputer, the Apple I."
+- Steve Wozniak is a 1997 Fellow Awards Recipient at the Computer History Museum in Mountain View -- for his "invention of the first single-board microprocessor-based microcomputer, the Apple I."

-Woz lost his memory after a small plane crash.
+- Woz lost his memory after a small plane crash.
 He couldn't recall the crash, nor could he remember day-to-day events.
 He credits the power of using logical thought processes in healing and recuperating his memory functions.

-Steve dated comedian Kathy Griffin, a relationship that was documented on her reality show, My Life on the D-List.
+- Steve dated comedian Kathy Griffin, a relationship that was documented on her reality show, My Life on the D-List.

-Wozniak plays on a Segway polo team, the Silicon Valley Aftershocks.
+- Wozniak plays on a Segway polo team, the Silicon Valley Aftershocks.

-Woz dropped out of UC Berkeley in the 1970s but returned in the late 1980s, enrolling under the assumed name Rocky Clark.
+- Woz dropped out of UC Berkeley in the 1970s but returned in the late 1980s, enrolling under the assumed name Rocky Clark.